Feyerabend/logic/ERLANG.md

 # Logic

-## Erlang - an old programming language with a future

 Translation of:

 > Set Lonnert, "Erlang - an old programming language with a future", *Datormagazin* no. 3 2001.